Search This Blog

 The point is, historically and even today if you are installing a default instance of SQL Server, chances are one or two protocols are already enabled using their default configuration, which in case of TCP/IP is the TCP port 1433 and for Named Pipe it is \\.\pipe\sql\query.
 Both are well-known to the us humans, and to the client tools and the API libraries these tools use so all you have to provide to connect to the SQL Server is the server name, and optionally (I might add, less often if not rarely) the specific protocol you want to use for connection.

 Ok, a caveat is worth mentioning here. the support for Named SQL Server instances have been around since, what 2005?
 So, I don't think that the developers of such apps, which are often third party vendors, have never heard of it.
-It maybe that they are now too small of an organization to afford to have enough budget to rewrite their code, while it's customers are still stuck using it for lack of viable alternatives.
+It maybe that they are now not around anymore or too small of an organization to afford to have enough budget to update their code, while it's customers are still stuck using it for lack of viable alternatives.

 Whatever maybe the case, for me, it is often a necessity than a mere "nice to know", or only to troubleshooting some issues.